thoughtbot/ruby-science/book/principles/law_of_demeter.md

 # Law of Demeter

 The Law of Demeter was developed at Northeastern University.
+It's named after the Demeter Project, which is itself named after Demeter, the Greek goddess of the harvest.
+There is widespread disagreement as to its pronunciation, but the correct pronunciation emphasises the second syllable; you can trust us on that.

 The law states that: